papaya-mobile/kiwi/README.md

     >>> UserTask.query().filter(UserTask.user_id==1, UserTask.task_id.beginswith_('f')).all()
     [<UserTask object at 0x7f51533c9810>, <UserTask object at 0x7f51533c9790>]

 ### Documentation

+You can read the docs online: http://papaya-kiwi.readthedocs.org/en/latest/

-You can generate documentation by yourself.
+You can also generate documentation by yourself.
 The docs are created by sphinx, which can be installed via pip.

 	pip install sphinx
 	cd kiwi/docs